denis-beurive/git/README.md

 At the end:

-    $ git log --pretty=format:"%h %s" | awk '{print "HEAD~" NR " " $s}'
+    $ git log --pretty=format:"%h %s" | awk '{print "HEAD~" NR-1 " " $s}'
-    HEAD~1 2e1b9ed Add new doc
+    HEAD~0 2e1b9ed Add new doc
-    HEAD~2 686a257 Add doc.
+    HEAD~1 686a257 Add doc.
 Mes message for 6ff4a8f.
-    HEAD~3 29519fe generate conflicts with feature
+    HEAD~2 29519fe generate conflicts with feature
-    HEAD~4 fb3f4ba This is the new message.
+    HEAD~3 fb3f4ba This is the new message.
 New message for 6ff4a8f.
-    HEAD~5 6ff4a8f first import
+    HEAD~4 6ff4a8f first import
-    HEAD~6 14bd895 initial commit
+    HEAD~5 14bd895 initial commit

 > Please note that the commits SHA have been modified.